calumholker/QCode/README.md

-# QCode
+# Learning Qiskit
-A repo for Qiskit coding
+A repo documenting my learning of Qiskit SDK

-## QCode
-A folder for Qiskit concepts and testing

-## Qiskit Labs
+## Algorithms/
-A folder for the labs for IBM's Introduction to Quantum Computing and Quantum Hardware course
+Contains implementations of some quantum algorithms

-## Quantum Challenge 2020
+## Presentation/
-A folder for IBM's Quantum Challenge 2020
+Contains a presentation produced on quantum teleportation